Psychosis is an altered state of mind, or a break from reality, that is often indicated by delusions and hallucinations.

 Drug-induced psychosis may seem self-explanatory as to the cause – obviously psychotic symptoms are brought on by drug abuse in this case.
 However, it may not be simple to determine what caused the drug abuse to lead to psychosis or to mental illness.
 Drugs may affect different people in a variety of ways, and what may cause psychotic symptoms in one person may not in another.
 Genetics and family history are believed to be factors in the onset of mental illness and also for addiction at rates between 40 and 60 percent, the National Institute on Drug Abuse (NIDA) reports.

 Neural pathways are negatively impacted by drug abuse, so when a person abuses drugs, the levels of dopamine are usually elevated artificially.
-Over time, the brain will cease to make this pleasurable neurotransmitter without the drug’s interaction or overstimulation.
-This breakdown in the dopamine production transmission may account for some psychotic symptoms after repeated drug exposure, Frontiers in Behavioral Neuroscience publishes.
+Over time, some parts of the brain will not release enough of this pleasurable neurotransmitter without the drug’s influence.
+Repeated use of some substances causes a reverse tolerance, where each time the drug is used, more and more dopamine is released, and this may account for some psychotic symptoms after repeated drug exposure, according to Frontiers in Behavioral Neuroscience.

-In some cases, if people regularly abuse hallucinogenic drugs, like LSD or peyote, in large amounts and for a long time, they may create long-term drug-induced psychosis as either persistent psychosis or hallucinogenic persisting perception disorder (HPPD), NIDA reports.
+In some cases, if people regularly abuse hallucinogenic drugs, like LSD or peyote, they may create long-term drug-induced psychosis as either persistent psychosis or hallucinogenic persisting perception disorder (HPPD), NIDA reports.
 Persistent psychosis may feature paranoia, visual hallucinations, mood swings, and disorganized thought patterns that may occur as a “flashback” days, months, or even years after stopping use of a hallucinogenic drug.
 HPPD symptoms may include hallucinations and disturbances to vision, like seeing light trails or halos around objects that are moving and may often be taken as signs of a medical neurological disorder instead of drug-induced psychosis.

 Heavy meth usage can also cause psychotic symptoms that may be the result of drug-induced brain damage.
 It is unclear whether or not this is entirely reversible with prolonged abstinence, NIDA publishes.